marysaray/BasicMVCWebsite/README.md

         - Reduce code redundancy
         - Consistent theme
         - Defined in_ViewStart.cshtml

+ViewData and ViewBag:

+    * Views and Controllers both have access
+        - Pass data from the controller to a View
+        - Set <title> on a layout page
+    * ViewData and ViewBag are similiar
+        - ViewData is a dictionary
+        - ViewBag is a dynamic object
+    * Simple but no complile time checking

 ## AlmostEmpty3-1StarterCode
 This website has more starter code than the empty template for an ASP.NET Core MVC website.